krutarth31/subspark/README.md

 ## Seller Subscription

 After completing the Stripe onboarding flow sellers are sent to `/price` to pay the platform fee.
-This page calls `/api/seller/activate` to mark the account active and then redirects to the dashboard.
+Clicking **Pay Subscription** creates a Stripe Checkout session via `/api/stripe/checkout` and redirects the seller to pay.
+When the checkout is completed the webhook marks the seller account active and the user is returned to the dashboard.